Joanne Leedom-Ackerman

 Joanne Leedom-Ackerman is an American novelist, short story writer and journalist whose fiction and literary non-fiction includes The Far Side of the Desert, Burning Distance, regional bestseller The Dark Path to the River, the short story collection No Marble Angels, and PEN Journeys: Memoir of Literature on the Line.
 She’s also the senior editor of The Journey of Liu Xiaobo: From Dark Horse to Nobel Laureate.
 She is a Vice President of PEN International and has served as the International Secretary of PEN International and Chair of PEN International's Writers in Prison Committee.

 Education

 Joanne Leedom-Ackerman received a BA with honors from Principia College in 1968, an MA in creative writing from Johns Hopkins University in 1969, and an MA in English/creative writing from Brown University.

 Personal life

 Joanne Leedom-Ackerman was born Joanne Leedom in Dallas, Texas, daughter of Joanne Shriver Leedom and John Nesbitt Leedom.
-Based in Washington, DC, Leedom-Ackerman is married to Dr. Peter Ackerman.
+Based in Fort Lauderdale, FL, Leedom-Ackerman was married to Dr. Peter Ackerman.
 Their sons are Dr. Nate Ackerman, a mathematician and former Olympic wrestler, and Elliot Ackerman, author and novelist and a decorated former US Marine captain.